 Many teachers, educators and support staff are often left wondering:

 - What are the risk factors and warning signs of poor mental health in children?

 - How can I build an effective and informed team of colleagues and other professionals that support a child, who has received a diagnosis within our educational setting?

 - What are the possible causes and contributors to a particular diagnosis?

 This two-part webinar will open discussion on high prevalence disorders that children between 3 to 11 years are being diagnosed with and the impact of these disorders on the wellbeing of children.

 It is often behaviours observed by teachers in the classroom that start the journey to diagnosis and intervention for children.
 Your commitment and that of your educational organisation play an important role in creating a secure and informed support team, that are focused on successful interventions and outcomes for children receiving a mental health diagnosis.

-Who is this full day of professional learning on mental health suitable for?
+Who is this professional learning on mental health suitable for?

 During this online workshop you will have the opportunity to ask questions and seek clarification about any misconceptions.